Scarelette/CultureLLM/readme.md

 ```bash
 python test_CValues.py --model_text chatgpt --context False
 ```

+Parameter:
 - model_text: You can add your fine-tuned model to model_dict in test_CValues.py, and select one name.
 - context: True or False.
 If True, a culture-related context will be appended in prompt.